 - 4 Italian sausage links with the casings removed

-- 1 bunch of kale leaves with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)
+- 2 small bunches of kale with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)

-- 1 small pint of baby bella mushrooms or button mushrooms
+- 1 pint Baby bella mushrooms or button mushrooms

 - 3 cloves garlic minced

-- In a large heavy bottom saute pan, add 2 tbsp of your olive oil and heat over medium heat.4 tablespoon olive oil
+- Now grab a large heavy bottom saute pan, add 2 tablespoon of your olive oil and heat over medium heat.4 tablespoon olive oil

 - When pan is heated add your sausage and brown them while breaking them up into little bits.4 Italian sausage links with the casings removed

 - Once browned, remove the sausage from the pan on to a large plate covered with aluminum foil until later.

-- With the same pan that you cooked the sausages in, add your mushrooms and saute for about 4- 5 minutes letting them soak up all of those yummy drippings from the sausage.1 pint Baby bella mushrooms or button mushrooms, 1 shallot
+- With the same pan that you cooked the sausages in, add your mushrooms and shallot and saute for about 4- 5 minutes letting them soak up all of those yummy drippings from the sausage.1 pint Baby bella mushrooms or button mushrooms, 1 shallot

 - Now add your kale and saute for about 5-6 minutes until you start to see the kale soften and break down.2 small bunches of kale

-- Once the kale cooks down, go ahead and add your garlic and saute for another couple minutes so the garlic can release it's flavor but not burn.3 cloves garlic, ½ teaspoon kosher salt
+- Once the kale cooks down, go ahead and add your garlic and salt and saute for another couple minutes so the garlic can release it's flavor but not burn.3 cloves garlic, ½ teaspoon kosher salt

 - Once this is all cooked remove the veggies from the pan, add it to the plate with your sausage and return the pan to the burner.

-- Once butter is melted, add your balsamic vinegar and thyme and with a whisk or with a fork stir it around and scrape up all of the yummy brown bits in the pan.
-Do this for about 3-5 minutes or until you see the balsamic reducing being careful to stand back a bit since cooking vinegar can clear those sinuses 🙂 You want to cook out the acidity of the balsamic a bit and bring out it’s sweetness.
+- Once butter is melted, add your balsamic vinegar and thyme and stir and scrape up all of the brown bits in the pan.
+Do this for about 3-5 minutes or until you see the balsamic reducing.¼ cup balsamic vinegar, ½ teaspoon dried thyme or 1 ½ teaspoon of fresh thyme

 - Now go ahead and add back to the pan the sausage and veggies and toss it well so all of the sauce coats it evenly.
 Cover and turn heat to lowest setting to keep warm.

 - Now your pasta water should be boiling so add your broken lasagna noodles and cook until al dente from your pasta's directions.1 package of uncooked lasagna noodles

 - When they are nice and al dente, take a mug and scoop out some of that pasta water (in case your sauce needs thinning later) and then drain your pasta.

-- Add your pasta back into the pasta pot after it's drained and add the remaining 2 tbsp of olive oil so your noodles do not stick!
+- Add your pasta back into the pasta pot after it's drained and add the remaining 2 tablespoon of olive oil so your noodles do not stick!

-- Now add your sausage, veggies and sauce to that pot too, tossing it all together.
-If your pasta looks to dry just add a 1/4 cup or so of your reserved pasta water.
+- Now add your sausage, veggies and sauce to that pot, tossing it all together.
+If your pasta looks to dry just add a ¼ cup or so of your reserved pasta water.